Cloudzero/cloudzero-uca-tools/README.md

         "value": "$unit_value"                      # Will be replaced using generated data or data from your data CSV },
       "settings": {
-        "version": "v1.2",                          # Currently only v1.2 is supported
+        "generate": {
           "mode": "exact",                            # Can be exact, random, jitter or allocation "jitter": 15,                               # if mode is jitter, this value defines the range "allocation": 100000                        # if mode is allocation, this value defines the total amount to be allocated
+        },
         "api_key": "<YOUR API KEY HERE>"            # Also can be provided at runtime via the CLI.
 Get an API key at https://app.cloudzero.com/organization/api-keys
       }
     }